 She’s now learnt to “share more, allow myself to be vulnerable and ask for help.
 This is a challenging one for me.

 “I’ve found my voice.
 It may not be what other people want to hear but it’s a different perspective.
-On my supervision course at Oxford Brookes, for example, I was asked how I would show my signature [approach].
+On my supervision course at Blue Sky International, for example, I was asked how I would show my signature [approach].
 I said I see it like a tree and I hang the concepts on it, and I take them off for some people and hang them on for others.
 [The person] said, ‘I’ve never seen it like that.’

 “[So it’s about] making no assumptions about our practice and not taking people for granted.
 It also means we really work [hard] in coaching because we don’t know what’ll come up.
 Curiosity is so important, you’re learning and growing all the time.”